Gaurav232003/Plexus-Pet-Paradise/plexus/README.md

 # Plexus
-<samp> Welcome To Our App!
+> <samp> Welcome To Our App!
 Plexus is an app that makes taking
-care of your pets' needs easier moreand fun.
+> care of your pets' needs easier moreand fun.
-Services include providingaccess to information about the nearest pet shops, parks, salons,daycares and veterinary clinics as well as the option to contact the centersoffering the required services.
-Users can also use the chat feature tocommunicate with other pet owners.</samp>
+> Services include providingaccess to information about the
+> nearest pet shops, parks, salons,daycares and veterinary clinics as well
+> as the option to contact the centersoffering the required services.
+Users
+> can also use the chat feature to communicate with other pet owners.</samp>

 **_ONE STOP DESTINATION FOR ALL YOUR PETS NEEDS_**
 =